 If you’re in the middle of treatment right now, though, you may not want to wait for that recommendation to filter through to the coal face.
 So how can you take advantage of the new thinking?
 How can you have a constructive discussion with your oncologist about your diet, for example?

-This question was raised during the last cancer workshop and I’ve been giving a lot of thought to how to approach it in a way that respects both parties.
+This question was raised during my last cancer workshop and I’ve been giving a lot of thought to how to approach it in a way that respects both parties.
 I’ve always felt awkward advising anyone to duck the issue, but I’ve never wanted to encourage cancer patients seek approval for something that is just not recognised.
 When your oncologist dismisses your efforts to be more healthy, it can be highly demotivating.

 Now, with this new report comes hope.
 The PSA have recognised the competence of nutritional therapy professionals who are registered with BANT and the CNHC, and they are actively encouraging doctors to recognise them too.
 This provides a great opener for a discussion.